-Obviously, you'll have a website with a domain name that matches (as closely as possible) your label name but it might be worth buying a few domain names that are really close, like the .net or .org versions.
+However, just because you probably won't be able to trademark your record label name doesn't mean there aren't things you can do to keep your label branding strong.
+Obviously, you'll have a website with a domain name that matches your label name as closely as possible, but it might be worth buying a few domain names that are really close, like the .net or .org versions.

 Build a Unique Brand

-If you are running an indie label, always promote your label along with your new releases.
-Create social media accounts with your unique logo and personality or voice, and get your artists to be brand ambassadors who represent the face of your label.
+Have a label logo and a distinct set of catalog numbers for your products.
+Always promote your label along with your new releases and create social media accounts with your unique logo and personality or voice.
+What's more, get your artists to be brand ambassadors who represent the face of your label.